danmoser/danmoser.github.io/notes/doing_sci.rst

 .. figure:: ../figs/doing-sci_vocab.jpg
     :align: center

+- `Restrict researchers to one paper a year, says UCL professor <https://www.timeshighereducation.com/news/restrict-researchers-one-paper-ayear-says-ucl-professor>`_

 - `Success in academia is as much about grit as talent <https://trabalhounido.blogspot.com/2019/05/success-in-academia-is-as-much-about.html>`_: in favor of Epistemological anarchism from Paul Feyerabend?

+- `The Role of Luck in Life Success Is Far Greater Than We Realized <https://getpocket.com/explore/item/the-role-of-luck-in-life-success-is-far-greater-than-we-realized?utm_source=pocket-newtab>`_.

 - `Pesquisadores exploram pós-doutorandos estrangeiros nos EUA <http://www.diretodaciencia.com/2018/11/23/pesquisadores-exploram-pos-doutorandos-estrangeiros-nos-eua-afirma-estudo/>`_